bunnyshellcloud/startupbookmarks/index.md

 We are Bunnyshell.
 Striving to build the only platform with a holistic approach on the entire devops pipeline.

-If you would like to help us build the most awesome tool, join [our beta program](https://beta.bunnyshell.com/) and give us your honest feedback.
+If you would like to help us build the most awesome tool, start FREE [with bunnyshell](https://cloud.bunnyshell.com/register/) and give us your honest feedback.
 Thanky thanks with a bunny on top.